How will the end of the Ukraine grain deal hurt Africa? – DW – 07/19/2023

 WFP said more than 70 countries already had large numbers of people going hungry, many in Africa.
 "This is going to make our ability to feed hungry people that much more difficult," Michael Dunford the World Food Program's (WFP) Eastern Africa director said separately.

-Dunford also said that there are already 80 million people in the region who are acutely food insecure.
+Dunford also said that there were already 80 million people in the region who were acutely food insecure.
 A whole range of factors including conflict, climate change, economic shocks, and of course, the "hangover from COVID" were driving that.
 This suspension of the initiative would just exacerbate what is already a terrible situation, he added.

 The International Monetary Fund (IMF) warned that Russia's exit "worsens the food security outlook and risks adding to global food inflation, especially for low-income countries."